zaproxy/zaproxy-website/site/content/blog/2025-10-07-solving-caido-labs/index.md

 ![matchadmin.png](images/matchadmin.png)

-While this uncovers the *hidden* panel, when testing a website, things are not usually that easy, and also we don't have the time to check everything, on this scenario we can create a rule to replace the text "basic" to "admin" on the responses so the javascript code gets executed with that role, we can do that by creating a rule on the replacer AddOn (Ctrl + R as shortcut).
+While this uncovers the *hidden* panel, when testing a website, things are not usually that easy, and also we don't have the time to check everything, on this scenario we can create a rule to replace the text "basic" with "admin" on the responses so the JavaScript code gets executed with that role, we can do that by creating a rule on the Replacer add-on (Ctrl + R as shortcut).

 ![matchreplacer.png](images/matchreplacer.png)